-If Developer and the landowner cannot negotiate an agreed-upon purchase price, acceptable to TxDOT, TxDOT will commence acquisition of the property through eminent domain procedures.
-TxDOT will not commence any condemnation action through the statutory "Declaration of Taking" procedure without the.
+If Developer and the landowner cannot negotiate a conveyance by deed, acceptable to TxDOT, TxDOT will commence acquisition of the property through eminent domain procedures.
+TxDOT will not commence any condemnation action through the statutory "Declaration of Taking" procedure.
 Consent may be withheld in TxDOT's sole and absolute discretion.

-Developer shall not begin construction on any parcel of real estate unless property rights for the parcel have been conveyed and recorded in favor of TxDOT, possession has been obtained through eminent domain or any other method as provided for in Section 7.2.1 (Standards), or a Possession and Use Agreement has been validly executed and delivered by all necessary parties in accordance with Section 7.4.1 (Project ROW Negotiations), and all appropriate relocation assistance has been accomplished.
+Developer shall not begin construction on any parcel of real estate unless property rights for the parcel have been conveyed and recorded in favor of TxDOT, possession has been obtained through eminent domain or any other method as provided for in Section 7.2.1 (Standards), or a Possession and Use Agreement has been validly executed and delivered by all necessary parties in accordance with Section 7.4.1 (Project ROW Negotiations), and all requirements of the Uniform Act () have been met...